PX4/PX4-user_guide/en/dev_setup/dev_env_linux_ubuntu.md

 ## Gazebo

-[Gazebo](../sim_gazebo_gz/README.md) "Garden" is supported on Ubuntu 18.04, Ubuntu 20.04, and Ubuntu 22.04, and recommended for working with PX4 on Ubuntu 22.04 and later.
+[Gazebo](../sim_gazebo_gz/README.md) "Garden" is supported on Ubuntu 20.04 and Ubuntu 22.04, and recommended for working with PX4 on Ubuntu 22.04 and later.
 It is not installed by the [bash scripts](#bash-scripts) above (see [PX4-Autopilot/#21090](https://github.com/PX4/PX4-Autopilot/issues/21090)), but can be installed manually.

 To install Gazebo: